Murder of Shao Tong: Disappearance

 On September 3, 2014, Karen Yang, a friend of Li, got a call from him.
-He said that he had called Shao.
-For some reason she did not answer the phone, but he could hear her conversing with another boy about him, making disparaging remarks.
+Li said that he had called Shao, and he could hear her conversing with another boy about him, making disparaging remarks.
 After calling Yang, he posted "fuck my life" in Chinese to his page on Renren, a social networking site popular with Chinese college students.
 It was his last post to the site.

-Nevertheless, the two took advantage of the ensuing weekend to spend some time together.
-Since his presence was not desired by her roommates, they got into the beige 1997 Toyota Camry she had bought during a summer internship in Kentucky and checked into the Budget Inn off U.S. Route 30 near Nevada, Iowa, a small town east of Ames, on September 5.
+Despite this, Li and Shao took advantage of the ensuing weekend to spend some time together.
+Since his presence was not desired by her roommates, they got into the 1997 Toyota Camry she had bought during a summer internship in Kentucky and checked into the Budget Inn off U.S. Route 30 near Nevada, Iowa, a small town east of Ames, on September 5.
 The hotel owner, Ken Patel, recognized them from two earlier stays over holiday weekends.

 The following night, Patel says he saw Shao come to the lobby alone.
 It would be the last time anyone other than Li saw her alive.
 On the morning of September 7, Patel said that he woke and saw that Shao's gold car, in which the two had come from Ames, was already gone.
 This was unusual, he later stated, because on the couple's previous stays he had had to go to their room after they missed the 11 a.m. checkout time.
 While the hotel had a security camera on constantly, its feed was not recorded anywhere.